 Once the assessor has analyzed the individual leases from a particular agricultural productivity zone for the preceding five years, the individual annual net cash rental rates are compiled in order to identify both the mean and median average annual net cash rental per acre for the zone.
 As part of this analysis, the assessor will decide whether the mean or the median average provides the best estimate of value.
-In the following examples, only the mean average is used to calculate values.
+For simplicity, only the mean average is used to calculate values in the examples below.